 Some of the examples of wildlife sanctuaries are Corbett National Park, Uttarakhand, Ranthambore National Park, Rajasthan, Bandipur National Park, Karnataka, Keoladeo Ghana National Park – Bharatpur, Rajasthan, Nagarhole National Park, Karnataka, Sariska National Park, Rajasthan, etc.

 National Park: It is mainly a small area that is maintained and controlled by the government.
 In this region, human activities like cultivation, forestry, grazing, etc are strictly prohibited as these activities will create disturbances.

 Some of the examples of national parks are Kanha National Park, Bandhavgarh National Park, Kaziranga National Park, Nagarhole National Park, Ranthambore National Park, Periyar National Park, Gir National Park, Sundarbans National Park, etc.

-Ex-Situ Conservation: Under this conservation process endangered species are being conserved to save them from extinction.
-In this conservation, artificial surrounding is being prepared depending on the organism habitat.
+Under this conservation process, endangered species are being conserved to save them from extinction.
+In this conservation, artificial surroundings are being prepared depending on the organism’s habitat.
 Some examples of ex-situ conservation are zoos, nurseries, botanical gardens (for endangered plants), gene banks( for the preservation of seeds of any particular gene), etc. In this type of conservation competition among different organisms is usually avoided.